Galveston, The Oleander City

 Cruises From Galveston

-Galveston is an excellent base for a week long cruise visiting interesting ports in the Caribbean, Mexico and the Bahamas.
-The range of destinations on offer are the ingredients for a fabulous vacation You’ll see a wide fantastic variety of attractions - in Key West sample delicious Key Lime pie at the legendary Sloppy Joe’s, in Nassau haggle with the locals at the colorful Straw Market, in Cozumel take an excursion to the mysterious Mayan ruins at Tulum, in Grand Cayman amble along the beautiful sands of fabulous 7 Mile Beach and in Belize enjoy ever-popular Cave Tubing.
+Galveston is an excellent base for a week long cruise visiting interesting ports in the Western Caribbean or the Bahamas.
+At the popular Western Caribbean ports you’ll see a wide fantastic variety of attractions - in Key West sample delicious Key Lime pie at the legendary Sloppy Joe’s, in Cozumel take an excursion to the mysterious Mayan ruins at Tulum, in Grand Cayman amble along the beautiful sands of fabulous 7 Mile Beach and in Belize enjoy ever-popular Cave Tubing.

 Ocean Star Offshore Drilling Rig and Museum